nwon24/nlp/nlp.md

 in the original paper, this matrix is scaled down by $\sqrt{d_k}$, the dimension of the query/key space (a user-supplied parameter).

-Since the numbers in this attention matrix can be arbitrarity large, they are then passed column wise into the $\text{softmax}$ function, which turns each column into a probability distribution.
+Since the numbers in this attention matrix can be arbitrarily large, they are then passed column wise into the $\text{softmax}$ function, which turns each column into a probability distribution.
 This distribution can be thought of as expressing how likely a particular key is to answer a particular query.
 These